bsccf/Uni-notes/Mechanics structures and materials/Statics 1/5b Shear forces and bending moments on beams/shearing force in beams.md

 Then if we cut at any point along the beam:
 ![[Pasted image 20211025105002.png]]

-We can see that a force is
+We can see that a force is required to maintain equalibrium, this force is a [[shear stress]], there is also a [[Shear forces and bending moments on beams#Shear forces and bending moments on beams|bending moment]]